Northland Public Library

 Middle School ONGOING Programs – Registration required as noted.

-POKEMON CLUB – First Tuesday each month from 4 to 5 p.m.
+POKEMON CLUB – First Tuesday of each month from 4 to 5 p.m.

 Gotta catch ’em all!
 Pokemon Trainers ages 10-16 can join us for an hour of Pokemon fun.
 We’ll have a different activity each month, and trainers are welcome to bring their own cards and games from home to show off and share.
 No registration required.

-MIDDLE SCHOOL WRITING GROUP – Every first Wednesday of each month from 6 to 7:30 p.m.
+TWEEN WRITING GROUP – First Wednesday of each month from 4 to 5:30 in Room 108

-Are you a middle schooler who enjoys creative writing?
+Are you a 4th-7th grader who enjoys creative writing?
 Would you like to meet other students with similar interests?
 Whether you are already deep into an ongoing writing project or unsure where to start, join us once a month for writing games, group writing exercises, and interesting prompts.
-Bring your notebook or laptop: there will be plenty of unstructured time to start a new project or continue working on an old one, as well as opportunities to share your work, if you wish.
-Questions?
-Contact Kim Pierson at piersonk@northlandlibrary.org.
+Bring your notebook or laptop: there will be plenty of unstructured time to start a new project or continue working on an old one, as well as opportunities to share your work (if you wish).
+Light snacks will be provided.

 COCOA CLUB FOR TWEENS – Second and fourth Wednesday of select months from 4:30 to 5:30 p.m.